Triforcey/crud-example/README.md

 ### Update

-An update request is made with the method `PUT`.
+An update request is made with the method `PATCH`.
 An update request usually only needs to have an object with the changed values in the body.
 The server will then change only those values.

+The other way to save is a replace request made with the method `PUT`.
+It replaces the entire object on the server with the one we give it.
+If a field is missing and the server finds it to still be valid, the field will no longer be defined in the object.

 ### Delete